Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/20/2021 (Day 16)

+- Finished few remaining odds and ends for Tip Calculator project, then deployed it to Netlify!
+Now on to adding Anki cards for new concepts that came up during development.

+## 1/19/2021 (Day 15)

+- Continued working on Tip Calc project - finished field validation/error messages and desktop design.
+Next up: a few styling odds and ends, then testing and deployment!

 ## 1/18/2021 (Day 14)

 - More work on the Frontend Mentor Tip Calculator project - have basic functionality working now, yay!
 Good practice on working with radio buttons, both in terms of styling and manipulating them with JS.
 Then, #100devs class time with 6500 of my closest friends! 😂